 Postal rates are supposed to be tied to the Consumer Price Index, which today is running 1-2%.
 Although the overall increase may be in this range, we found that certain rates went down while others went up dramatically.
 Also, this rule does not impact what the USPS® considers “Competitive” shipping services where they have more flexibility to increase rates.

-For the past 17 years, I have been creating comparison charts for my clients that go over the changes in rates to show how it will affect budgets.
-The reason that I do this is that when the USPS talks about a 9.5% increase, this is overall.
+For the past 18 years, I have been creating comparison charts for our clients that go over the changes in rates to show how it will affect budgets.
+The reason that I do this is that when the USPS talks about a 1-2% increase, this is overall.
 Based on the type of mail you do, the increase could be higher or lower.
 You need to look at the class, weight, zone, density and special services required to see the true impact.
 Also, when you look at the new rate charts provided by the USPS, they typically will not show the level of detail needed (Previous and new rates, side by side) to see these differences.

 Priority Mail® is the most popular package service for the USPS which covers items weighing 13 ounces to 70LB’s and delivers in 1-3 days throughout the US.
-The rates are based on the weight and 8 primary zones which are determined by the distance you are shipping the item.
+The rates are based on the weight and 9 zones which are determined by the distance you are shipping the item.
 They also have three different rate categories based on the type of customer.

 - Retail – Rates that you get at the counter at the Post Office or through a Postage Meter.